yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/python-ysql.md

     ysql_pyspark=#
     ```

-1. Create a table in the `ysql_pyspark` database to read and write data through the JDBC connector as follows:
+1. Create a table in the `ysql_pyspark` database to read and write data through the JDBC connector, and populate it with data as follows:

     ```sql
     ysql_pyspark=# create table test as select generate_series(1,100000) AS id, random(), ceil(random() * 20);